usnistgov/BF/content/en/Info/Tools/BF Tool.md

 Bugs Framework (BF) Tool, 2020-2023<br/>
 [irena.bojanova@nist.gov](irena.bojanova@nist.gov)

-<l style="font-size: 15px; color: #7D3368">Important Note: Any BF-application publications that list classes not featured on this website are misrepresentation of BF.
+<l style="font-size: 15px; color: #7D3368">Important Note: Any BF-application publication that lists classes not featured on this website is a misrepresentation of BF.
 If in doubt, please [seek guidance from the BF PI](/BF/info/contact/bf-contact).